Best Places to Travel on Budget

 Best Time to visit: April-May, Sept-Nov

 This list of budget destinations is not comprehensive.
 Many other countries could easily fit in.
-Poland, Indonesia, Laos, Portugal, Bolivia, Bulgaria, Albania, Ecuador, Estonia, and Columbia are a few of the countries that can be explored with a limited budget.
+Poland, Indonesia, Laos, Portugal, Bolivia, Bulgaria, Albania, Ecuador, Estonia, and Colombia are among the countries that can be explored on a limited budget.
 Many locations are still a bargain.
 You should research and plan, avoid crowded towns, and live like a local.
 Traveling in a group is also a good way to save money.
-I hope the above list inspires you to find your budget destinations.
+I hope the above list helps you identify your budget-friendly destinations.

-If you have a favorite budget destination, would love to hear it in the comments below.
+If you have a favorite budget destination, I would love to hear it in the comments below.

 PC – Flickr.com